Weekend Festival September 27-30, 2018

-The weekend festival will take place at RMSB Studios, 10691 East Bethany Drive, in Aurora.
-Denver is literally right across the street.
-Our studio features two 750 square foot studios.
-We also are fully stocked with pan accessories like sticks and stands.
+The weekend festival will take place at the RMSB studio, 10691 East Bethany Drive, in Aurora.
+Denver is pretty much right across the street.
+Our facility features two 800 square foot studios and even a small pan store with accessories like sticks and stands.

-There is a variety of good hotels close to the studio:
+There are many good hotels close to the studio:

 2221 S Havana St, Aurora, CO 80014